nilber/eletropay-integration/README.md

 OK
 ```

-You can update the commits field and make further use of this API when you reach the required amount of commits on your platform.
+You can update the confirmations field and make further use of this API when you reach the required amount of confirmations on your platform.